-After fabrication, have steel poles, required mast arms, and all parts used in the assembly hot-dip galvanized per section 1076.
+After fabrication, have steel poles, required mast arms, and all parts used in the assembly hot-dip galvanized per Section 1076 of the Standard Specifications.
 Design structural assemblies with weep holes large enough and properly located to drain molten zinc during the galvanization process.
 Provide hot-dip galvanizing on structures that meets or exceeds ASTM Standard A-123.
 Provide galvanizing on hardware that meets or exceeds ASTM Standard A-153.
 Ensure that threaded material is brushed and retapped as necessary after galvanizing.
 Perform repair of damaged galvanizing that complies with the following:

-Repair of Galvanizing ......Article 1076-7
+Repair of Galvanizing Article 1076-7